 Although drawing and painting were always constants in my life I trained in agriculture and worked as a shepherd.
 The long and happy hours I spent tending my flock in the Norfolk Breckland gave me the opportunity to watch and learn at close hand the landscape and wildlife I feel so strongly connected to.
 It is essential to know and understand one’s subject so this was an intensely important period in my development as an artist.

-I am self-taught and started painting professionally nearly thirty years ago following a happy and encouraging meeting with Sir Peter Scott.
+I am self-taught and started painting professionally thirty-seven years ago following a happy and encouraging meeting with Sir Peter Scott.
 His great kindness and optimism gave me the confidence to follow that path and I will forever be indebted to him.

 I am lucky enough to live in a remote location in the forest surrounded by nature.
 We see woodcock roding over the house on summer evenings and in October hear the evocative roaring of the stags echoing through the misty woodland.
 Dawn and dusk in the forest are an incredibly special time for me and I spend many happy hours listening, watching and soaking up the atmosphere as the animals go about their lives unaware of my presence.
 This time of careful observation and field work forms the basis of all my painting.